Showdown: Legends of Wrestling

 Showdown: Legends of Wrestling is a professional wrestling video game developed by Acclaim Studios Austin and published by Acclaim Entertainment for the PlayStation 2 and Xbox in 2004.
 It is the sequel to the 2002 video game Legends of Wrestling II.
 A GameCube version of the game was also planned, but was cancelled.
-Showdown is the third game in the Legends of Wrestling video game series.
+Showdown is the third and final game in the Legends of Wrestling video game series.
 It was the last game developed by the Austin studio prior to its closure later that year, and the last game released by Acclaim Entertainment in North America.

 Roster

+The game features a variety of legendary professional wrestlers featured in previous games, including André the Giant, Hulk Hogan and Eddie Guerrero.
+Wrestlers such as Rob Van Dam depart the series, and are replaced with the likes of Sting, Diamond Dallas Page, Randy Savage and more.

-A significant coup for Showdown: LoW was the inclusion of Ultimate Warrior who had been in legal disputes with WWE and successfully had his likeness excluded from WWE SmackDown!
+A significant addition for Showdown: Legends of Wrestling was the inclusion of Ultimate Warrior who had been in legal disputes with WWE and successfully had his likeness excluded from WWE SmackDown!
 Here Comes the Pain the previous year.
 Also noteworthy is the absence of two Von Erich brothers, Mike and David, who were in both previous Legends of Wrestling games.

 Some minor new features included a tribute to deceased legendary wrestlers as well as a tutorial fully narrated by Bret Hart.